GallVp/emgGO/docs/edtaExplained.md

 **Signal Preprocessing:** The extended double thresholding algorithm does not filter the data itself.
 The choice of the appropriate filter is left to the user.
 The preprocessing was kept separate from the algorithm as different muscle signals may require very different preprocessing steps.
 Moreover, different researchers have different preferences for particular type and order of the filter.

-n emgGo toolbox, a simple preprocessing function is available.
+In emgGo toolbox, a simple preprocessing function is available.
 This function *emgGo/helpers/filterStream.m* applies a low-pass and a high-pass Butterworth filter at selected cut off frequencies.
 The order and the application of MATLAB's zero-phase command `filtfilt` can be selected.

 The example sEMG signal plotted in figure 1 is filtered as follows with the result shown in figure 2.
 Note that the input of the *filterStream* function is the channel data and the sampling frequency, filter order equal to 2, low-pass cut off at 100 Hz, high-pass cut off at 10 Hz, and zero-phase flag equal to 1.
 The resultant signal is still unrectified.